 Miracle Records was a Chicago-area independent run by Lee Egalnick and Lew Simpkins.
 We don't know what Egalnick's original business was, but from 1944 to 1947, Simpkins owned S & S Bookstore at 107 East 47th, which also offered records and had a small studio for "auditions" in the back.
 Initially launched in June 1946 and run out of the bookstore, with two commercially unsuccessful releases by "male torch singer" Rudy Richardson coming out in August, Miracle regrouped, changed the color of its label from blue to red, and relaunched in December of that year.
 A third and final launch took place in May 1947, involving a move to 500 East 63rd Street.
 Miracle had national hits in "Fool That I Am" by Gladys Palmer, "Trees" by Al Hibbler (on the Sunrise label, which Miracle distributed from 1947 through 1949), and "Long Gone" and "Late Freight" by Sonny Thompson.
 The company's roster also included singer/pianist Memphis Slim (who did some of his best work for Miracle, and had a string of hits of his own), tenor saxophonist Eddie Chamblee, and gospel singer Robert Anderson.
 Despite the big hits, Miracle had invested heavily in recording during the last quarter of 1947, accumulating vocal sides by Gladys Palmer and crooning balladeer Browley Guy that no longer interested the record-buying public; the company was also afflicted by a lawsuit over composer credit for "Long Gone," even though it eventually won.
 No longer able to pay for recording sessions, the company went belly-up in the spring of 1950.
 By June 1950, Egalnick and Simpkins had established a successor label called Premium.
 Our listing includes all known releases on the Sunrise, Master, and Old Swing-Master labels that came out of their association with Miracle.
 Miracle recorded 204 masters, and issued 49 singles during its lifetime; another 8 sides that were recorded for Miracle appeared on Master or Old Swing-Master.
 Sunrise was responsible for 14 known releases in its basic series and 6 more in the Sunrise/Miracle 500 series.
 Most of the Miracle masters were acquired after the label's demise by King/Federal; a few were turned over to Master or retained for release on Premium; the Al Hibbler Sunrise sides were acquired by Chess, where they proved to be a significant source of revenue in 1951 and for some years to follow.
 Some of the Sunrise gospel masters were acquired by Bob Shad's Sittin' in with... label.
 We are indebted to Tom Kelly and Art Zimmerman for checking matrix numbers and label copy for many of these releases.
 A March 2005 list of Miracle masters that passed into the hands of King Records (provided to us by Ace Records) has given us much further insight into unreleased Miracle sides, along with those that were issued on other labels without their original matrix numbers.
 Additions and corrections are welcome.
 [Latest update 8/4/16]

 Prominent Chicago DJ Al Benson (1908 - 1978) made his first venture into the record business in January 1949, when he became the front man for a company called Old Swing-Master, after his favorite DJ handle.
 The major mover behind the company was Egmont Sonderling (1906 - 1997), who owned Master Records (a pressing plant) and United Broadcasting Studios.
 Although Benson had begun some free-lance recording in 1948 (and two of his sessions ended up on his label), he did no new productions for Old Swing-Master, whose modus operandi was to issue masters acquired from other independents that were already defunct or lacked adequate distribution.
 Old Swing-Master began with material left over from a failed "race" recording series on the Vitacoustic label, which went out of business in 1948 owing Sonderling money for studio time and mastering.
 The label's other releases were acquired from tiny Chicago operations like Planet and Marvel, or extinct enterprises such as Sunbeam and Rhumbogie.
 A deal was also cut to distribute 3 78s of Dixieland material from another local boutique label, Jazz Ltd. Toward the end of 1949, after putting out 17 known 78s, Old Swing-Master gave up its initial release program.
 However, Sonderling used the label a while longer for material acquired from the Miracle label to settle debts (during this final period, which saw 5 more releases, the dark red Old Swing-Master label was replaced with a blue one).
 Deciding to get out of the record business, Sonderling sold his pressing plant to Art Sheridan of Armour Plastics in March 1950.
 Old Swing-Master finally closed its doors in June, when Leonard Davis, who had been running the label's operations, jumped ship to Chess Records.
-By the end of the year, Sonderling had made his transition into radio by opening station WOPA; he spent the rest of his career building up and operating a chain of stations.
-After some further freelance recording and a loose alliance with Chess, Benson would make a more sustained effort at running a record company when he started Parrot in 1953.[Revised 7/10/13].
+By the end of the year, Sonderling had made his transition into radio by opening station WOPA; there were three more Master releases, all limited-circulation, but Sonderling was completely out of the record business in 1953; He spent the rest of his career building up and operating a chain of radio and TV stations, finally retiring in 1987.
+After some further freelance recording and a loose alliance with Chess, Benson would make a more sustained effort at running a record company when he started Parrot in 1953.[Revised 10/27/16].

 Opera Records was a tiny label that functioned for a year or so, throwing in the towel in October of 1948.
 Its proprietors were entrepreneur Joe Brown (1904 - 1976) and blues pianist and singer James Burke Oden (aka St. Louis Jimmy, 1903 - 1977).
 Born in Oklahoma, Brown had been a boxer and an investor in two gas stations before he entered the music business.
 Just 5 releases are known on Opera.
 The label's artists were nightclub pianist and singer Byllye Williams, jazz and R&B trumpeter King Kolax, and blues artists St. Louis Jimmy and Sunnyland Slim (the latter appearing under the pseudonym Delta Joe).
 The St. Louis Jimmy sides had been recorded for Hy-Tone but bought back by the artist.
 Joe Brown rather quickly shut Opera down, unloading 6 Byllye Williams masters to Savoy.
 In August 1949 Brown and Oden would be back in the business with JOB, though Oden stayed with the new company less than a year.
 In 1952, Brown sold the "Delta Joe" sides to Chance, which reissued them.
 The fate of the masters from Opera's second Byllye Williams session remains unknown, as is also the case for the company's St. Louis Jimmy material and its King Kolax session.
 [Revised 3/7/16.]